NuxiiGit/dot-edit/README.md

 # A* Pathfinding

-This repository contains the source code for `hay-star`; a work-in-progress application written in Haskell for graphing and path finding.
+This repository contains the source code for `hay-star`, a work-in-progress application written in Haskell for graphing and path finding.

 Graphs are stored as binary relations between nodes.

+## How Graphs are Stored

+Graphs are stored using very basic DOT scripts.
+Storing additional metadata will probably not be implemented any time soon.

 ## Features